Houdini 19.5 Crowd simulations

 Tip

-Houdini automatically color codes certain nodes to make it easier to keep them straight in the network editor (Crowd State pink, Crowd Trigger orange, Crowd Trigger Logic green).
-If you want to, you can change a node’s color after it is created.
+Houdini automatically color codes certain nodes to make it easier to keep them organized in the network editor (Crowd State pink, Crowd Trigger orange, Crowd Transition blue).
+You can change a node’s color after it is created.

 Shelf tools